lucatironi/lucatironi.github.io/_posts/2012-10-15-ruby_rails_android_app_authentication_devise_tutorial_part_one.md

 {% endhighlight %}

 #### Test the logout
-Using the auth_token that the API gave us back when we logged in and specifying the <code>DELETE</code> verb we can reset the authentication token of the user, logging him out.
+Using the auth_token that the API gave us back when we logged in and specifying the `DELETE` verb we can reset the authentication token of the user, logging him out.

 {% highlight bash %}
 curl -v -H 'Content-Type: application/json' -H 'Accept: application/json' -X DELETE http://localhost:3000/api/v1/sessions/\?auth_token\=JRYodzXgrLsk157ioYHf